nix-community/projects/proposals/nixpkgs-security.md

 ## Who benefits from this technology and the improvements or contributions?
 Which target groups does your project address (who are its users?) and how do they benefit from the funding (directly and indirectly)?

-Tools in the Nix ecosystem are primarily suited to professional software developers and computer enthusiasts (many of which are students), but are also known to support scientific work, and are used as a foundational technology and force multiplier in a multitude of organisations and commercial enterprises.
+Tools in the Nix ecosystem are primarily suited to professional software developers (and computer enthusiasts, many of which are students), but are also known to support scientific work, and are used as a foundational technology and force multiplier in a multitude of organisations and commercial enterprises.

-Usually, a Linux distribution can be tailored to a specific usecase or can be offered in variants, e.g. desktop, server, immutable.
-In the case of NixOS and Nixpkgs, there is no real choice to take as Nixpkgs is a recipe to build Nix-based Linux distributions.

-We draw from success stories like Intel's one with processors, i.e. the fact that a processor should contain all features, be it for server or clients, in the same hardware, empowering developers to build on the top of those enterprise features and create new unexpected usecases.

-In nixpkgs, everything is possible and there is no "server" or "client" orientation, our users even run nixpkgs on routers and some dream of running it on switch, the idea of having a single source of software collection as a meta Linux distribution is achieved by Nix, the package manager, the orchestrator of all these pieces to form a runnable system.

-Take for example [Liminix](https://nlnet.nl/project/Liminix/) which provides a NixOS alternative for routers with low resource capabilities.

-Therefore, improving Nixpkgs is improving all of that at the same time: improving security tracking, boot chains and finally bootstrapping contributes to strengthening large and various ecosystems which all share this single common point: they derive their packages, therefore systems, from nixpkgs.
+Therefore, improving Nixpkgs is improving all of those users' projects at the same time: providing security tracking, boot chains, and a bootstrap toolchain contributes to strengthening large and diverse software ecosystems building on top of Nix.

-The NLnet Foundation is partnering with the NixOS Foundation to leverage Nix’s capabilities for providing sustainably accessible software under the umbrella of the Next Generation Internet initiative of the European Commission.
-It also funds numerous projects building on top of Nix to provide better tools for FOSS developers.
-Improving security of Nixpkgs on those areas would open up a way for those projects to build more advanced primitives and solutions to tackle state of the art problems in the industry.
+The NLnet Foundation is partnering with the NixOS Foundation to leverage Nix’s capabilities for providing sustainably accessible software under the umbrella of the Next Generation Internet (NGI) initiative of the European Commission.
+Improving security of Nixpkgs would open up a way for downstream projects supported through NGI to build more advanced solutions to tackle state of the art problems in the industry.

+A working bootstrap toolchain, providing total control of our dependencies, will ensure the ability to access and use historical software, as preserved by Software Heritage, in the long run.
+This will enable projects that build and run with Nix today to continue working decades into the future.

 ## How are decisions regarding this technology’s development made?
 Please describe the project’s governance model.

 Individuals and loosely organised contributor or maintainer teams review each other’s work and discuss technical decisions in public.
-Despite the principal author technically being a BDFL for Nix, the package manager, there are only weak and implicit power structures that are largely centered around demonstrated achievements, and decisions largely are based on technical merit as judged by those involved.
+Despite the principal author technically being a BDFL for Nix (the package manager), there are only weak and implicit power structures that are largely centered around demonstrated achievements, and decisions largely are based on technical merit as judged by those involved.
+We proudly cultivate a vibrant and growing community of contributors, as demontrated by Nixpkgs being one of the most active projects on GitHub.

 Self-organised formal [community teams](https://nixos.org/community/#governance-teams) take responsibility for maintaining code in their areas of expertise, and have a more formal communication and permission structure.
 Otherwise, apart from more regular activity, they operate just like any other group of contributors.